 Circulatory (or Swedish) is a style of massage that has a number of therapeutic benefits.
 Circulatory helps to release tension and stress in the body.
 The release of tight, constricted muscles eases pain while bringing nutrient rich blood into the muscle tissue.
 In his text Orthopedic Massage Whitney Lowe writes, “One of the most significant effects of massage is the encouragement of blood flow in smaller capillaries that are restricted due to muscle tightness” (Lowe, 2009).
 A release of tension in the body is often accompanied with a feeling of release emotionally or/and mentally (stress reduction) as well as increased clarity and energy.
 It has been suggested that this modality aids the lymphatic system by helping to clear out metabolic waste.
 While more research is needed to determine the physiological effects, it is thought that one of the primary benefits of massage is movement of tissue fluid: blood and lymph (Lowe, 2009).
 A variety of strokes are used.
 A few of these strokes are: Effleurage (long gliding strokes that move in the direction toward the heart are incorporated throughout the session), Compression, Petrissage (grasping and kneading), and Tapotement (percussion strokes).
 These strokes can be done with light, medium, or firm pressure.

 Deep Tissue uses techniques to address the deeper layered muscles.
 Using no or little oil, the therapist’s tool (thumb, palm, soft fist, elbow) sinks into the muscle tissue and glides slowly along the direction of the muscle fiber.
-The key word here is slowly.
 Starting with a compression, the pressure increases as the tension in the tissue melts and dissolves.
 The follow stroke’s depth and speed is determined by the release of the client’s fascia and muscle tissue (Osborne – Sheets, 1997).
 Effleurage is a massage stroke most commonly associated with Circulatory (or Swedish) massage, but in Deep Tissue work, deep effleurage strokes can be most effective in easing out tension and helping to move tissue fluid.